Building Responsive Email Templates Using Bootstrap Principles

 Bootstrap emphasizes accessibility, and the same applies to email:

-• Use role="presentation" for layout tables.
+• Use role="presentation" for layout tables so screen readers skip the grid scaffolding.

-• Include alt text for all images.
+• Include alt text for all images, since many clients block images by default.

 • Maintain sufficient contrast between text and background.